 HR can definitely take up a lot of time, even more so when your business and teams grow.
 Very time you recruit a new member of the team, the obligations and requirements of your HR team grow.
 As well as this, if anything in the HR department gets mishandled such as in payroll, hiring, firing, or poor employee performance, it can be costly and lead to an array of further problems.
 Some could even lead to lawsuits.

-Depending on your business needs, you may look to outsourcing your HR to several small providers or one who can deal with all your needs.
+Depending on your business needs, you may look at human resource outsourcing to providers who can deal with all your needs or specific areas of need.
 For example, you may decide to use recruitment agencies for headhunting, a payroll service to ensure your employees are paid correctly and on time, and a PEO who can look after any benefit.
 On top of this, you may also want to make sure you have access to legal advice relating to anything to do with human resources.

 These are all areas that small businesses outsource and work well with the runnings of a small business.
 Do you outsource anything already?
 Or are you thinking about outsourcing any areas of your business?
 Hopefully, this post gives you some great ideas on what to outsource as a small business.